wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 {{statement}}
 ```

-This prompt is very similar to the one we used to answer questions in [#s](#using-the-vector-store-with-a-prompt).
+This prompt is similar to the one we used to answer questions in [#s](#using-the-vector-store-with-a-prompt).
 It contains the context information retrieved from the vector database.
-In the question answering prompt we inserted the question from the user, however in the validation prompt we need to insert the answer that was given by the LLM.
+In the question-answering prompt, we inserted the question from the user; however, in the validation prompt, we need to insert the answer that the LLM gave to match that against the context information.

-The output of the prompt is either true when the response is faithful to the context or false when the LLM can't derive the statement from the context.
+The prompt's output is either true when the response is faithful to the context or false when the LLM can't derive the statement from the context.

-As with all model-based validations it's important to keep in mind that you don't always get a correct answer.
+As with all model-based validations, it's important to remember that you don't always get a correct answer.
 The faithfulness validation may not work in all cases.

-If you're interested in how the faithfulness metric came to be, I recommend taking a look at the [Ragas][RAGAS] documentation for this metric.
+If you're interested in how the faithfulness metric came to be, I recommend looking at the [Ragas][RAGAS_LIBRARY] documentation for this metric.
 It outlines the formulas and general ideas behind the metric quite well.

+Once you have validated the RAG pattern implementation with the faithfulness metric, you'll be able to optimize it by tweaking the size of the chunks, the embedding model, and the number of fragments you retrieve to answer questions.

+I can imagine that validating with synthetic data doesn't sit quite right with many of you.
+So let me show you one more trick that will help you get a more realistic picture of the quality of your solution.

+## Evaluating the RAG pattern with user research sessions

+In the previous section, we validated the RAG pattern through automated testing using synthetic data.
+It's a great start to get the right quality.
+However, it doesn't always match how production will play out.
+But there's a great tool to solve this.

+At one of the projects I worked on, we used guerrilla-style user research sessions to gather (sometimes brutally honest) user feedback on the user experience of our product.
+We ran short sessions of around 15 minutes where we let users perform a task in our product.
+During the session, we recorded the face of the person performing the task and the computer screen they were working on.
+Afterward, we would sit down with the team and write down any problems we spotted.
+This approach helped us improve our product quickly and efficiently.
+And it was fun because we had a good laugh about many of the weird problems we produced.

+While our testing revolved around user experience, you can use a similar approach to gather focused data for the quality of your RAG system.

+First, make sure your application is up and running.
+You have monitoring that allows you to grab trace information, including the input, context, and generated answer for the RAG pattern implementation you're testing.

+Next, ask two or three people to join you for a 15-minute testing session.
+Let them use the system in a realistic scenario.
+You can ask them to bring along cases they want to try, or you can write down one or two scenarios you want the users to work through.

+Then, sit down with the users and let them work through the scenarios.
+Make sure the users understand what they're supposed to do, and be prepared to answer any UX-related questions to help them successfully complete the test.

+After the test, grab the recorded trace information and run the evaluation steps from the previous section using the question, context, and answer data you collected.
+It will give you a realistic picture of what the system does.
+You can use this data after you've made improvements to test if you've made noticeable improvements.

+The steps in this section and previous sections should get you toward a helpful RAG implementation.
+While the basic RAG pattern implementation is great for many scenarios, it's not a one-size-fits-all solution.

+With the basics in hand, I recommend checking out other variations of the RAG pattern to see if they're a good fit for your solution.

+## Variations on the RAG pattern

+I can fill a bookshelf with information about building RAG systems.
+As I'm writing this book, many variations are being developed, making it impossible to mention all the variations here.

+I want to mention a few ideas to inspire you if you want to try them out or if the basic pattern doesn't help as well as you'd hope.

+### Using a Graph RAG

+During the summer of 2024, I tried a new pattern called the Graph RAG.
+This approach to RAG involves building a graph out of concepts mentioned in the text and linking text fragments to those concepts.

+Once a graph links concepts to pieces of text, you can use a cosine similarity search like a traditional vector database to find an initial match to the user's question and link other important text fragments to the initial match by navigating the group via the related concepts.

+It's a powerful idea that can be helpful if you need to link multiple pieces of information about the same concept to answer user questions.

+The people at Neo4J did a great job describing the Graph RAG in greater detail on [their website][NEO4J].
+I recommend looking since they describe the concept well and have a working solution.

+### Optimizing retrieval using reranking

+Graph RAG is a radically different approach to implementing the RAG pattern, so it may be hard to get right the first time.
+Fear not, though.
+There are other ways to improve your RAG implementation.

+You can, for example, choose to retrieve more fragments initially and then use reranking to reorder the items from most-relevant to least-relevant.
+Afterward, you can limit the final resultset to fewer pieces than initially retrieved.

+Rerankers sort embedding vectors based on their relevance to the question.
+This sorting mechanism sounds similar to matching documents in a vector database where we use cosine similarity.
+The trick here is that rerankers use a neural network to sort, often resulting in a more precise ranking.

+I don't often use rerankers because they're almost as slow as a typical LLM.
+On top of that, rerankers usually are language-specific, so it's hard to use them in scenarios where you're dealing with multiple languages.

+If speed is not an issue, you can consider implementing a reranker to improve the precision of the retrieval results in your RAG implementation.

+### Differentiating matching and retrieval

+Another method that can help improve the accuracy of the responses in your RAG implementation is matching small fragments while retrieving bigger ones.

+The idea here is this: You can get a more precise match on embedding vectors covering a small text but a better response from a larger text because you can get a more detailed response.

+Remember that you have around 1500 numbers to describe the content of a piece of text.
+If you have to summarize a whole chapter with 1,500 words, it's harder to express what the text means than using the same 1,500 numbers to describe one paragraph.

+Retrieving slightly larger text pieces helps prevent made-up answers because the LLM can copy more from the original text.

+Whatever you choose, it's essential to ensure you have an evaluation pipeline running to measure what ideas help improve your RAG implementation.

 ## Summary